 Fire protection and prevention should always be part of every organization’s risk register.
 Moreover, it needs to be reviewed periodically by the respective project managers and MEP design engineers.

-Integration Through Cross-Discipline and BIM Coordination
+Integration Through Cross-Discipline & BIM Coordination

 Building Information Modeling can facilitate designers in synchronizing fire-safe electrical systems with architectural and MEP features.
-As a result, BIM tools can help resolve spatial inconsistencies in electrical routing, coordinate with fire-rated wall assemblies, and identify penetrations that need fire-stopping.
+As a result, BIM tools can help resolve spatial inconsistencies in electrical routing, coordinate with fire-rated wall assemblies, and identify penetrations that need fire stopping.

-Designing for Resilience and Future-proofing
+Designing for Resilience & Future-Proofing

 From smart monitoring to BIM-enabled coordination, modern AEC firms must align their electrical safety strategies with transforming technologies and regulatory requirements.